 Sales Team vs. Account Manager

 Chantell says the best flow, in favor of the client, is to keep everyone involved but within their specific silo.
 That means the Salesperson doesn’t just “hand off” a client to an Account Manager.
 It’s a risky decision and makes the client feel like a commodity.
 Instead, have Sales involve the AM in strategy and planning meetings right off the bat.
-Let them gain trust and credibility, then gradually amp up the account person’s involvement while backing off the Sales involvement.
+Let them gain trust and credibility, then gradually amp up the account person’s involvement while backing off the Sales involvement and quit losing clients.

 Account Manager vs. Project Manager